What you need to know about COVID-19

 I’m pregnant.
 Should I still get the COVID-19 vaccine?

-According to the CDC, people who are pregnant and part of a group to receive the COVID-19 vaccine may choose to be vaccinated.
+According to the CDC, people who are pregnant may choose to be vaccinated.
 If you have questions about getting the vaccine, it is recommended to discuss with your doctor to make an informed decision.

 What do we know about breakthrough cases for those fully vaccinated?